Three-car crash snarls 10 Freeway

-The investigation also led police to Page, who was stripping wire when detectives arrived at his home,
+The investigation also led police to Page, who was stripping wire when detectives arrived at his home, police said.

 The amount of wire recycled and additional evidence found during the investigation made police contend more wire was hidden around the perimeter of the park.
 A search revealed a large quantity of wire covered and concealed by loose brush, according to the news release.

 Two people were arrested after sheriff's deputies responded to a house party Wednesday night in the 10000 block of Bristol Drive.